Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

 There are many unanswered questions about the Epstein-Barr virus and its behaviour.
 Researchers are exploring the reasons why many of us are apparently not harmed by the EBV in our body while others are.
 They are also investigating the possibility of using a vaccine to prevent EBV infections.

 For now, it seems as though the Epstein-Barr virus is our partner in life.
 We need to do what we can to make this relationship an unequal partnership and to prevent the virus from getting the upper hand.

-References - The Epstein-Barr Virus and Disease
+The Epstein-Barr Virus and Cancer from Cancer Research UK

 © 2010 Linda Crampton